BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 ## A string is a sequence

 A string is a sequence of characters.
-This means that characters are **items** of the string.
-You can access the items one at a time with the bracket operator:
+You can access the characters one at a time with the bracket operator:

 ```jldoctest chap08
 julia> fruit = "banana"